quic-weijshen/qrb_ros_samples/ai_vision/sample_depth_estimation/README.md

 ros2 launch sample_depth_estimation launch_with_image_publisher.py image_path:=<your local image path> model_path:=<your local model path>
 ```

-- You can also launch with qrb ros camera if you connect the GMSL camera:
+- You can also launch with `qrb_ros_camera` if you connect a GMSL camera:
 ```bash
 ros2 launch sample_depth_estimation launch_with_qrb_ros_camera.py
 ```

-- When using this launch script, it will use the default parameters, this will send the local `input_image.jpg` file with a publishing rate of 10 Hz.
+- When using this launch script, it uses the default parameters; it will send the local `input_image.jpg` file at a publishing rate of 10 Hz.

 ```python
 image_path_arg = DeclareLaunchArgument(